-Optimizing your campaign means setting it up for success, and maximizing the chances it has of winning auctions, serving impressions, and receiving user engagement.
+Optimizing your campaign means setting it up for success, and maximizing the chances it has of winning auctions, serving impressions, and receiving high engagement.

-Because of Twitter’s real-time nature, testing different tweets and targeting criteria is the best way to find out what works best for your business and individual audience.
-This page will offer tips and strategies for your campaigns to drive results.
+Because of Twitter’s real-time pace, testing different Tweets and targeting criteria is the best way to find out what works best for your business and individual audience.
+This page offers tips and strategies for your campaigns to drive results.

 Creatives and Tweets

-- Have multiple tweets in your campaigns.
-By adding multiple Promoted Tweets and varying the creative (i.e. using a Card, image + URL in Tweet copy, just Tweet copy + URL, etc), you allow the algorithm to have more ads to choose from when determining your best performing ad.
+- Have multiple Tweets in your campaigns.
+By adding multiple Promoted Ads and varying the creative (i.e. using a button, image + URL in Tweet copy, just Tweet copy + URL, etc), you allow the algorithm to have more ads to choose from when determining your best performing ad.

 - Refresh your creatives often.
-Twitter is What’s Happening, so staying up to date with new, relevant content increases your chances of successful serve.
-If your campaign isn’t serving as many impressions as you’d like, try swapping out its tweets for fresh ones.
+Twitter is what’s happening, so staying up to date with new, relevant content increases your chances of successful serve.
+If your campaign isn’t serving as many impressions as you’d like, try swapping out your Tweets for fresh ones.

 - Be transparent and clear.
 Being clear about you’re offering, what your product is, and what users can gain by engaging with your ad increases likelihood of user engagement.

 - Include rich, engaging media.
-Try using engaging images and videos for more compelling promoted tweets.
+Try using engaging images and videos for more compelling content.

 - Ask a question.
-Twitter is great for starting conversations.
-Asking your users a question in your promoted tweet will help users feel part of a conversation and can compel them to engage with your ad.
+Twitter is a great place for starting conversations.
+Asking your followers a question in your Tweet will help them feel part of a conversation and can compel them to engage with your ad.

 - Play to your objective.
-Twitter has a variety of specialized Ads Cards, that can and should be used within the relevant campaign objective.
-For example, app cards within App Install campaigns, and website cards within Website Clicks and Conversions objective.
+Twitter has a variety of Standard and Branded ad features, that can and should be used within the relevant campaign objective.
+Learn more here.

 Learn more about setting up your content strategy here.